ianrenton/planesailing-server/README.md

 At this stage you will be prompted to enter your contact details and domain information, but Certbot will take it from there&mdash;it will automatically validate the server as being reachable from the (sub)domain you specified, issue a certificate, install it, and reconfigure nginx to use it.

-What you'll probably find is that Certbot has helpfully reconfigured your server to *force* HTTPS, and HTTP now returns a 404 error.
-This could be a problem for local testing because HTTPS will only show a valid certificate from *outside* your LAN, when the URL is e.g. `planesailingserver.ianrenton.com`, but your certificate is invalid *inside* your LAN, when accessing it via an IP address.
-To re-enable both HTTP and HTTPS to show the same thing, you need to delete the extra "server" block in `/etc/nginx/sites-enabled/plane-sailing-server.conf` and add `listen 80` back into the main block.
+What you'll probably find is that Certbot has helpfully reconfigured your server to use *only* HTTPS, and HTTP now returns a 404 error.
+In my opinion it would be best for both versions to provide the same response.
+To re-enable both HTTP and HTTPS, you need to delete the extra "server" block in `/etc/nginx/sites-enabled/plane-sailing-server.conf` and add `listen 80` back into the main block.
 You should end up with something like this (with your own domain names in there):

 ```
 server {